Direct Preference Optimization for Adaptive Concept-based Explanations: Pragmatic Explanations

-To connect machine learning explanations with pragmatic reasoning, let $L: \U \to \Y$ be a listener that receives an utterance and outputs one of the classes.
-The RSA implies that for an input $x$ and prediction $\y = f(x)$, the distribution of utterances induced by a pragmatic explainer should satisfy
+To connect machine learning explanations with pragmatic reasoning, let $L: \U \to \Y$ denote a listener that receives an utterance and responds with one of the possible classes.
+We remark that this listener need not be a neural network, or, more generally, a differentiable model, and that it can represent a human.
+In the context of this work, we will simulate listeners with bidirectional transformers, but this is only a practical choice to study the effectiveness of our training procedure, given the limited availability of human preference data (and we consider collecting data from human feedback as important future work).
+Following the RSA, we propose that the distribution of utterances induced by a pragmatic explainer should balance \emph{consistency} with the input and \emph{utility} for a listener.
+That is, for an input $x$ and prediction $\y = f(x)$, the distribution of utterances induced by a pragmatic explainer should should satisfy

-where the first term represents the \emph{fidelity} of the utterance to the input $x$, and the second is the \emph{utility} of the utterance for the listener.
+where the first term represents the consistency of the utterance with the input $x$, and the second is the utility of the utterance for the listener.
+We briefly note that consistency differs from the notion of \emph{faithfulness} in the broader interpretability literature.
+The former simply refers to the agreement between the contents of an input and the utterance of a speaker, whereas the latter refers to explanations being representative of the inner mechanism of a black-box predictor.
+We will expand on the implications of this difference later in the manuscript.

-Note that \cref{eq:speaker_likelihood} considers a fixed listener who is able to retrieve $\y$ rationally, but in real-world scenarios human listeners may only have partial knowledge about the task at hand, wishing to learn new patterns and rules from the black-box model \cite{takmaz2023speaking}.
-In such cases, the listener may also change over time and update their beliefs as they interact with the explainer.
-To handle such situations, our objective becomes to jointly optimize both the explainer $S$ and listener $L$ to maximize communicative reward, i.e.
+\cref{eq:speaker_likelihood} considers a fixed listener who is able to infer $\y$ rationally, but it is common for listeners to only have partial knowledge about the task at hand in many real-world scenarios.
+Going back to our example of doctor and patient listeners, the former knows the underlying pathophysiology of a disease, but the latter might not.
+In these cases, listeners will naturally learn over time by interacting with the speaker \cite{takmaz2023speaking}.
+In order for our approach to account for the adaptation of both speakers and listeners, we frame our learning objective as a joint optimization problem, where the goal is to maximize communicative reward.
+That is